solargrammars/solargrammars.github.io/_drafts/color-gates.md

 of the gating mechanism.
 When a word we use has not an associated pretrained vector, what we basically do is to assign a random vector...which can be quite useless in most cases.
-In that sense, we can see a good oportunity for the gating mechanism: if we are currently trying to obtain a vector representation for a word, the gating mechanism should ideally put a larger weight to the
+In that sense, we can see a good opportunity for the gating mechanism: if we are currently trying to obtain a vector representation for a word, the gating mechanism should ideally put a larger weight to the